garrandall/popular-music-data/tracks/what-s-a-guy-gotta-do-joe-nichols.md

 Cruise all around the right parking lots
 Little time gets killed alotta bull gets shot
-One who'll think i'm kinda cute and laugh at every joke i got When i get to thinkin' maybe she's athinkin' maybe not
+One who'll think i'm kinda cute and laugh at every joke I got When I get to thinkin' maybe she's athinkin' maybe not

 What's a guy gotta do to get a girl in this town
 Don't wanna be alone when the sun goes down